javaPaulVI/encryptor/API.md

 ## Usage

-Before querying the API run api.py first then use the Base URL
+Before querying the API, run api.py first then use the Base URL for POST requests